drduh/YubiKey-Guide/README.md

 Shut down the computer and disconnect any hard drives and unnecessary peripherals.

-Plug in the USB drive and boot to the live image.
+Plug in the USB disk and boot to the live image.
 Configure networking to continue.
 If the screen locks, unlock with user/live.

 # Required software

 Install several packages required for the following steps:

-**debian and ubuntu**
+**Debian/Ubuntu**

 ```console
 $ sudo apt-get update